 I have stalkers already.
 People follow me in the streets, pretending they're not.
 They pop up everywhere I go in Paris and say "What a coincidence!" but I know they're following me.
 I think they know where I live.
 I see them four times a day.
 I haven't yet told the police.
-I'm afraid to tell them because if stalkers find out they could become aggressive.
-I'm traumatised by what happened to John Lennon refusing an autograph.
+I'm afraid to tell them because if stalkers find out, they could become aggressive.
+I'm traumatized by what happened to John Lennon refusing an autograph.

 What film or TV show makes you cry?

 The Elephant Man.
 I don't want to watch it again.
 You're an emotional hostage to it.
 I was in love with the character of him.
-It's about acceptance; so deep and heartbreaking.
+It's about acceptance; it's so deep and heartbreaking.
 Watching it at nine was definitely too young.

-Without Googling, explain how global warming basically works.
+Without googling, explain how global warming basically works.

 What picture of you, that's been taken this year, do you think you look nicest in?

 I love these questions, so narcissistic.
-I did a shoot with The Fader recently and I look intelligent which is hard to do in a photograph.
+I did a shoot with The Fader recently, and I look intelligent, which is hard to do in a photograph.
 I look like Rodin's Thinker.

 What have you done in your career that you are most proud of?

 I didn't have to compromise with this character I've created.
-That's lame as an answer but I did whatever I wanted to do.
+That's lame as an answer, but I did whatever I wanted to do.
 No hiding anything or softening, which you often have to as a woman.

 What have you done in your life that you most regret?

 Trying too hard to be something that I'm not.
 I do it a lot still today.
-It's always when I like someone or wanting to impress.
+It's always when I like someone or want to impress.
 Every time I step on my real self I regret.
 I must stop trying to please.
 I need to stop.